Fallujah (band): Empyrean (2022–2024)

 On April 27, 2022, the band announced that their next album "Empyrean" would be released on September 9 of that year, and released the lead single, "Radiant Ascension."
 On the same day, they revealed via Instagram that vocalist Antonio Palermo and bassist Rob Morey had been replaced by Kyle Schaefer and Evan Brewer.
-They also announced that guitarist Nico Santora had left the group, although no replacement was named.
+They also announced that guitarist Nico Santora had left the group, shortly after guitarist Sam Mooradian would become a part of Fallujahs "Empyrean" touring-cycle and would become their full-time rhythm guitarist on February 5, 2024.

 On March 22, 2023, drummer and longtime member Andrew Baird announced that he left the band.

-On June 4, 2024 the band surprise released a remixed and remastered version of "Sapphire", and announced that they would be releasing a remixed and remastered edition for the 10th-year anniversary of their 2014 album The Flesh Prevails on July 5, 2024, with the mix being re-done by Zach Ohren who has worked with the band before, and engineered, mixed and mastered the original album.
+On June 4, 2024, the band surprise released a remixed and remastered version of "Sapphire", and announced that they would be releasing a remixed and remastered edition for the 10th-year anniversary of their 2014 album The Flesh Prevails on July 5, 2024, with the mix being re-done by Zach Ohren who has worked with the band before, and engineered, mixed and mastered the original album.